TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 #### Tie it all together
 Write a simple driver script that does the following:

 1. Create a binary search tree from an array of random numbers.
-You can create a function if you want that returns an array of random numbers each time you call it.
+You can create a function that returns an array of random numbers every time you call it, if you wish.
 1. Confirm that the tree is balanced by calling `isBalanced`
 1. Print out all elements in level, pre, post, and in order
 1. Unbalance the tree by adding several numbers > 100